autarch/presentations/dzil-and-my-bundle/index.md

 ## What Else?

 Note:
-* File generation (Contribution and Install guides)
+* File generation (Contribution and Install guides + Code of Conduct)
 * Doc generation
 * Runs all tests before a release
 * Does some other release checks